ryansechrest/docker/laravel/README.md

 1. Builds and starts `nginx`, `php`, and `mysql` containers.
 2. Runs in detached mode and rebuilds `nginx` container on each start.

+> ⚠️ Remove `--build` to speed up the launch if nothing changed.

 ## 4. Install dependencies

 > ⚠️ Only needed for cloned projects.